Gigantis, the Fire Monster: Planned filming

 Toho approved of the new film employing the Japanese effects footage and in early 1957, shipped new monster suits produced specifically for the film to Los Angeles for additional photography.
 The new suits were fabricated with lighter materials and the height of the Godzilla suit measured 8 inches (20 cm) taller to fit the American suit-performer.
 The new effects footage was to be shot at Howard A. Anderson Jr.'s special effects studio.

 While filming Invasion of the Saucer Men, Bob Burns III and Paul Blaisdell recalled stumbling upon two crates holding the Godzilla and Anguirus suits.
 Burns recalls that the suits were made out of rubber over canvas and had already been used due to significant burns and damages.
 Anderson Jr. told Burns that they recently received them at the time and were intended for "shooting some inserts."

-Rybnick and Barison initially struck a deal with AB-PT Pictures Corp. to co-finance the film but the company went bankrupt in 1957.
+Rybnick and Barison initially struck a deal with AB-PT Pictures Corp. to co-finance the film but the company folded in 1957.
 The new monster suits vanished shortly after the film was abandoned and had never appeared in any official media.
 However, a few toys and figures based on the 1957 Godzilla suit were produced by Gow Row (as "Gigantis") and Super7 (as "Godzilla '57"); the Gow Row figure was sculpted by Yukimune Tsuji.